0xPolygonHermez/zkevm-node/docs/production-setup.md

 ## zkEVM-Node Setup

-Very well, we already have the Postgres, Prover and Ethereum Node instances running, now it's time so setup the zkEVM-Node.
+Very well, we already have the Postgres, Prover and Ethereum Node instances running, now it's time to setup the zkEVM-Node.

 > The node depends on the Postgres, Prover and Ethereum Node instances, so make sure it has network access to them.
 We also expect the node to have its own dedicated machine